rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 so that no human being might boast in the presence of God. ^0129

-And because of him you are in Christ Jesus, who became to us wisdom from God, righteousness and sanctification and redemption, ^0130
+He is the source of your life in Christ Jesus, whom God made our wisdom and our righteousness and sanctification and redemption. ^0130

-so that, as it is written, Let the one who boasts, boast in the Lord. ^0131
+Therefore, as it is written, Let the one who boasts, boast in the Lord. ^0131

 And I, when I came to you, brothers, did not come proclaiming to you the testimony of God with lofty speech or wisdom. ^0201